bodhicougar/viktoria-castellano-broken/src/pages/productions.md

 ![Contribution to Allegory of pain](/images/allegory-of-pain.png)

-„**Wias kimm’t“ – Bogentheater Innsbruck, directed by Katharina Schwaiger,\
+„**Wias kimm’t“ – Bogentheater Innsbruck, directed by Katharina Schwaiger,**\
-written by Stephanie Larcher-Senn**
+**written by Stephanie Larcher-Senn**

 October-November 2018

-In the early 1960’s, a boy and a girl fall in love with each other.
+In the early 1960s, a boy and a girl fall in love with each other.
 As a result, she gets unexpectedly pregnant.
-But back then having a child as an unmarried couple was a sin.
+But back then, having a child as an unmarried couple was a sin.
 The girl’s strict mother insists on a quick wedding, preferably before the child gets born.
-The young couple tries, therefore, to fix a wedding date with the local pastor – which turns out to be more difficult as expected.
+The young couple tries, therefore, to fix a wedding date with the local pastor – which turns out to be more difficult than expected.

 **Cast:**